-Deborah Denard Delgado is entering her fourth term as the City Council representative for Ward Two.
-Ward Two comprises the eastern and northeastern parts of the City and borders the Leaf River and Bouie River; it is the site of the Urban Renewal Overlay District known as “Twin Forks Rising,” which was initiated by Councilwoman Delgado.
+Deborah Denard Delgado is entering her fifth term on the City Council representing Ward Two.
+The area comprises the eastern and northeastern parts of the City and borders the Leaf River and Bouie River; it is the site of the Urban Renewal Overlay District known as “Twin Forks Rising,” which was initiated by Councilwoman Delgado.

-Councilwoman Delgado holds a bachelor of arts degree in political science and a master of arts degree in history from Jackson State University, and a juris doctorate from Texas Southern University.
-She is a member of Tabernacle of Prayer Church of God In Christ and belongs to numerous social and civic organizations.
-She is married to John Delgado and is the mother of two sons, Britton (Tangelina) and Zachary, and the grandmother of Dean Britton Loftin.
+Councilwoman Delgado holds a bachelor of arts degree in political science and a master of arts degree in history from Jackson State University and a juris doctorate from Texas Southern University.
+She is a member of Tabernacle of Prayer Church of God In Christ, Delta Sigma Theta Sorority and numerous other social and civic organizations.
+She is married to John Delgado and is the mother of two sons, Britton (Tangelina) and Zachary (Tenikka) and the grandmother of Dean Britton Loftin and Elle Britton Loftin.